-This measure is a voluntary runway use measure and is intended to improve the noise environment at FLL.
-Airport operators do not have authority to mandate that specific runways be used for aircraft operations; only the FAA has the authority to designate active runways.
-Airport operators are obligated to inform the FAA of which runways are available for use so that the FAA can then identify which available runways are to be used for aircraft departures and arrivals.
+This measure is a voluntary runway use measure and is intended to improve the noise environment at FLL by reducing overflights of densely populated areas immediately west of the south runway during nighttime hours.
+Airport operators do not have authority to mandate that specific runways be used for aircraft operations; only the FAA has the authority to designate active runways and the FAA will not support closing a runway.
+The current program is voluntary and reduces use of the South Runway (Runway 10R-28L) at night is conditional based on weather, air traffic safety, and efficiency considerations and availability of the North Runway (Runway 10L-28R).
+Ultimately, runway use remains at the discretion of the pilot.
+Airport operators are obligated to inform the FAA of which runways are available for use (not temporarily closed for inspection, maintenance, construction, etc.) so that the FAA can then identify which available runways are to be used for aircraft departures and arrivals.
 In general, voluntary runway use measures are recommendations made to the FAA and can be implemented only when the FAA determines that Airport operating conditions are favorable for use.